BlueGranite/RPivotTable-for-Power-BI/README.md

 # R Pivot Table for Power BI
-Interactive R HTML Pivot Table for Microsoft Power BI from BlueGranite.
+An interactive R HTML *Pivot Table* for Microsoft Power BI from [BlueGranite](https://www.blue-granite.com).

 ### PREVIEW
-R Pivot Table is in early *preview*.
-You can download **RPivotTable-1.0.1.6pbiviz** for testing in non-production environments from the [*packaged-versions*](https://github.com/BlueGranite/RPivotTable-for-Power-BI/tree/master/packaged-versions) folder in this repository.
+R Pivot Table is in early preview.
+It is in the process of being submitted to Microsoft AppSource.
+For limited use and testing, you can download **RPivotTable-1.0.1.6pbiviz** for non-production environments from the [*packaged-versions*](https://github.com/BlueGranite/RPivotTable-for-Power-BI/tree/master/packaged-versions) folder in this repository.
 There is no support currently offered for this visual while in preview, but please log any problems in the Issues section of this repository.

 ### Using R Pivot Table by BlueGranite
 R Pivot Table for Power BI is an interactive R HTML visual that relies on R's *rpivotTable* package.
 This visual is available for use in both Power BI Desktop and Service.
 As an R visual, it will not render in Power BI Report Server or the Mobile app.
 If using this visual in Power BI Desktop, be sure to install both the *htmlwidgets* and *rpivotTable* packages in your local R environment.